 The wheel is bi-directional; you can pedal in reverse if you want.
 When pedaling reverse, the fitness monitor will monitor your distance, pulse, calories, etc. However, coasting on the bike is not possible.
 The pedals will continue to spin for as long as the internal flywheel is spinning.

 The bike has a sturdy crankset featuring crank arms similar to a road bike.
 Nonetheless, this is not a spin bike.
 Therefore, standing up on the pedals is not advisable.

-The pedals have a weighted design; therefore, they will always turn face-up if you remove your feet from them, allowing you to easily re-place your feet on them.
+The pedals have a weighted design; therefore, they will always turn face-up if you remove your feet from them, allowing you to replace your feet on them quickly.
 In addition, they have a non-slip surface and adjustable straps for extra foot stability.

 The bike’s drive system uses a heavy-duty poly-v belt.
 Moreover, the pedaling motion is very smooth and quiet.
-You don’t have to take the ABS covers apart to lubricate the transmission, as a chain drive would be the case.
+You don’t have to take the ABS covers apart for lubricating the transmission, as a chain drive would be the case.